open-xchange/appsuite-middleware/documentation/miscellaneous/caldav_carddav.md

  RewriteRule (.*) / [L,R]
 ```

-In the case of not serving the DAV service on the vhost root additionally some DNS TXT records are recommended:
+In the case of not serving the DAV service on the vhost root additionally some DNS TXT records are recommended, pointing to the path where the *DAV servlets are registered:

 ```
  _caldavs._tcp.MYSERVER.TLD.
 10800 IN TXT   path=/servlet/dav